fabrikschleichach/BEXIS2_Documents/Manuals/Registration and Login/Manual.md

 ![Login](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Registration%20and%20Login/Images/Login.PNG)

-If the login is successful, the start page (*Search*) is loaded and your username replaces the _Register_ and _Login_ menu on the upper right side.
+If your login was successful, the start page (*Search*) is loaded and your username replaces the _Register_ and _Login_ menu on the upper right side.

 ![Logged_In](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Registration%20and%20Login/Images/Logged_In.PNG)